Guðni Bergsson: Post-football

 Following his retirement from playing, Guðni became the presenter of the football TV-shows Boltinn með Guðna Bergs (English: The ball with Guðni Bergs) and 4-4-2 while also working as a lawyer.

 On 8 August 2009, Guðni played in a Bolton Legends vs Bolton Legends match that took place before Jussi Jääskeläinen's testimonial.
 The Legends match finished 0–0.

 On 6 March 2012, a man attacked his fellow lawyer, Skúli Eggert Sigurz, at their firm with a hunting knife.
 Whilst subduing the attacker, Guðni was stabbed twice in the leg.
 He was later released from hospital, however his colleague remained in a critical condition.
 On 26 June 2012, the attacker was sentenced to 14 years in prison.
 Gudni received 800.000 ISK in compensation.

 On 11 February 2017, Guðni was elected chairman of the Icelandic Football Association.
 He resigned on 29 August 2021 following the 2021 Icelandic FA sex scandals.

-On 14 November 2021, Bergsson played in a charity match as part of a team of Bolton Wanderers Legends against the current Bolton first team with the match helping to raise money for the mother of Bolton player Gethin Jones, who had been diagnosed with Motor neuron disease.
+On 14 November 2021, Guðni played in a charity match as part of a team of Bolton Wanderers Legends against the current Bolton first team with the match helping to raise money for the mother of Bolton player Gethin Jones, who had been diagnosed with Motor neuron disease.
 The Bolton first team won 7–4.
-Bergsson was substituted off after eight minutes having picked up an injury.
+Guðni was substituted off after eight minutes having picked up an injury.